Inside: Fun free summer reading rewards programs for elementary students with reading incentives kids will love.

 Join Books A Million Reading Adventure for a Prize at Your Local Store

-Check with your local Books A Million for details about this years program I couldn’t find anything online.
-In past years the program involved reading any 4 books from the Summer Reading Adventure section and writing about them in your summer reading log.
+Check with your local Books A Million for details about this summer’s program or get the printable reading log online.
+Read and log 4 books and writing about them in your summer reading log.

 After completing the reading log show the logbook at your local books a million store to get a prize.